Piaero/MERN-Stack-Boilerplate-for-Heroku-by-Piaer/README.md

                 console.log('Connected to Database')
             })

-4. Change name and author of the project in package.json on root directory and in package.json inside frontend folder
+6. Change name and author of the project in package.json on root directory and in package.json inside frontend folder
-5. Run backend and app with **yarn dev**
+7. Run backend and app with ```yarn dev``` on root directory

 ## Additional features